 - Pepper to taste

-- 10 ounces La Terra Fina Spinach Artichoke & Parmesan Dip
+- 10 ounces La Terra Fina Spinach Artichoke & Parmesan Dip, or similar cream cheese based dip

 - 2 cups chopped spinach, fresh or frozen